Budgeting For New Landscape and Gardens

 Something else to consider is the access on the site.
 Challenging access may mean the project will take longer.
 An example of this is when work has to be done by hand because it is not possible to get the equipment to the space.

 Irrigation is often a question that comes up.
-Despite the fact that in the Northwest, where we get an abundance of rain, irrigation can play an important role in the success of your landscape and gardens.
+Despite the fact that in the Midwest, where we get relatively consistent rain throughout the growing season, irrigation can play an important role in the success of your landscape and gardens.